No. 1 Barty to face Pliskova in 1st Wimbledon final for both - News Break

 No. 1 Barty to face Pliskova in 1st Wimbledon final for both

-WIMBLEDON, England — (AP) — It was difficult for Ash Barty to imagine that a trip to her first Wimbledon final was just around the corner when she stopped playing at last month's French Open with a hip injury.
+WIMBLEDON, England — (AP) — It might have been difficult for Ash Barty to imagine that a trip to her first Wimbledon final was just around the corner when she stopped playing at last month's French Open with a hip injury.

 Or even when she was two points from being pushed to a third set by Angelique Kerber in their semifinal at the All England Club.